Jynnmei/project-2-react-movie-app/README.md

 ### 3. Multi-Language Support

 - Expand language options to support more languages, allowing international users to access the app in their native language.

+### 4. Search Movie by Name

+Reintroduce the search bar to allow users to quickly find movies by typing the movie title.